-- (b) The combined total number of ordinary hours worked under an employee's multiple assignments shall not exceed the hours of work as set out in Clause 4, Hours of Work and Free Time of Employees Other than Directors of Nursing. - (c) Where the combined total number of ordinary hours worked under an employee's multiple assignments is equivalent to those set out in subclause (i)(a) of Clause 4, Hours of Work and Free Time of Employees Other than Directors of Nursing, for day workers or subclause (ii)(a) of Clause 4, Hours of Work and Free Time of Employees Other than Directors of Nursing, for shift workers they will be considered as a full time employee for the purposes of the Agreement and: - that employee is entitled to additional days off in accordance with subclause (iii) of Clause 4, Hours of Work and Free Time of Employees Other than Directors of Nursing, and - subclause (ii)(b) of Clause 26, Overtime, shall apply for the purposes of overtime. - (d) Where the combined total number of ordinary hours worked under an employee's multiple assignments is less than those set out in subclause (c) of this subclause: - subclause (ii)(b) of Clause 25, Overtime, shall apply for the purposes of overtime, and - all ordinary hours and additional hours paid at ordinary rates in each assignment shall be aggregated for the purposes of subclause (ii)(b) of Clause 25, Overtime, and treated as if it were worked under a single assignment. - (e) Where an employee is employed in an assignment as a Nurse/Midwife Manager classified at Grade 4 or above and subclauses (xi)(a)-(c) of Clause 25, Overtime, do not apply;
+- (b) The combined total number of ordinary hours worked under an employee's multiple assignments will not exceed the hours of work as set out in clause 4, Hours of Work and Free Time of Employees Other than Directors of Nursing and Area Managers, Nurse Education. - (c) Where the combined total number of ordinary hours worked under an employee's multiple assignments is equivalent to those set out in paragraph (i)(a) of clause 4, Hours of Work and Free Time of Employees Other than Directors of Nursing and Area Managers, Nurse Education, for day workers or paragraph (ii)(a) of clause 4, Hours of Work and Free Time of Employees Other than Directors of Nursing and Area Managers, Nurse Education, for shift workers they will be considered as a full time employee for the purposes of the Award and: - that employee is entitled to additional days off in accordance with subclause (iii) of clause Hours of Work and Free Time of Employees Other than Directors of Nursing and Area Managers, Nurse Education, and - 2. paragraph (ii)(a) of clause 25, Overtime, will apply for the purposes of overtime. - (d) Where the combined total number of ordinary hours worked under an employee's multiple assignments is less than those set out in subclause (c) of this subclause: - 1. paragraph (ii)(b) of clause 25, Overtime, will apply for the purposes of overtime, and - 2. all ordinary hours and additional hours paid at ordinary rates in each assignment will be aggregated for the purposes of paragraph (ii)(b) of clause 25, Overtime, and treated as if it were worked under a single assignment. - (e) Where an employee is employed in an assignment as a Nurse/Midwife Manager classified at Grade 4 or above and paragraphs (xi)(a) (c) of clause 25, Overtime, do not apply;

-- subclauses (c)(2) and (d)(1) of this subclause shall not apply to time worked in that assignment provided that, - ordinary hours worked in that assignment shall be counted for the purposes of determining whether the employee has worked beyond 38 hours in any week. - (f) The rostering of additional days off will be co-ordinated between the employee's line managers to ensure that the additional days off are proportionately rostered across the employee's assignments.
-Where an employee has multiple assignments with different ordinary rates of pay, the additional day off will be paid at the rate of pay relevant to the assignment in which it is rostered. - (g) Where an employee has multiple assignments with different ordinary rates of pay, the rate of pay used to determine the additional hours or overtime payable shall be the rate applicable to the assignment which generated the additional hours or overtime. - (h) Where overtime is compensated by way of time off in lieu as set out in subclause (iv) of Clause 25, Overtime, that time off in lieu must be taken in the assignment which generated the overtime. - (i) Employees who are in full time or part time assignments cannot be engaged on a second or further assignment as a casual employee under the Agreement.
-Any additional hours worked by such employees are to be remunerated in accordance with subclauses (c) or (d) of this subclause.
+- 1. subparagraphs (c)(2) and (d)(1) of this subclause will not apply to time worked in that assignment provided that, - 2. ordinary hours worked in that assignment will be counted for the purposes of determining whether the employee has worked beyond 38 hours in any week. - (f) The rostering of additional days off will be co-ordinated between the employee's line managers to ensure that the additional days off are proportionately rostered across the employee's assignments.
+Where an employee has multiple assignments with different ordinary rates of pay, the additional day off will be paid at the rate of pay relevant to the assignment in which it is rostered. - (g) Where an employee has multiple assignments with different ordinary rates of pay, the rate of pay used to determine the additional hours or overtime payable will be the rate applicable to the assignment which generated the additional hours or overtime. - (h) Where overtime is compensated by way of time off in lieu as set out in subclause (iv) of clause 25, Overtime, that time off in lieu must be taken in the assignment which generated the overtime. - (i) Employees who are in full time or part time assignments cannot be engaged on a second or further assignment as a casual employee under the Award.
+Any additional hours worked by such employees are to be remunerated in accordance with paragraphs (c) or (d) of this subclause.